How to use Articles

 • She works as a mechanic.

-9. Zero article is used with continents, countries, regions, cities, streets, mountains, lakes and parks.
+6. We use zero article with continents, countries, regions, cities, streets, mountains, lakes and parks.

 • Asia, Italy, California, Bristol, Main St., Mount Everest, Lake Geneva, Central Park